HERITAGE FULL DAY SAFARI Departing Daily from St Lucia.

 World Heritage Full Day Safari:

-Discover why this area is a world heritage site, from wetlands to Savannah grasslands to mangrove forests, unspoilt beaches and an abundance of wildlife. iSimangaliso means miracle and wonder.
-The 332 000 hectare Park contains three major lake systems, 8 interlinking ecosystems, 700 year old fishing traditions, 526 bird species and 25 000 year old coastal dunes, the second highest in the world.
+Discover why this area is a world heritage site, from wetlands to Savannah grasslands to mangrove forests, unspoiled beaches and an abundance of wildlife. iSimangaliso means miracle and wonder.
+The 332 000 hectare Park contains three major lake systems, 8 interlinking ecosystems, 700-year-old fishing traditions, 526 bird species and 25 000-year-old coastal dunes, the second-highest in the world.

-Animals such as the endangered White & Black Rhino, Cape buffalo, Elusive Leopard, Hippo, Zebras, Red Duiker, Kudu and other animals may be witnessed while out on safari.
-Birders too will be amazed when they see the amount of birds in the park.
+Animals such as the endangered White & Black Rhino, Cape buffalo, Elusive Leopard, Hippo, Zebras, Red Duiker, Kudu, and other animals may be witnessed while out on safari.
+Birders too will be amazed when they see the number of birds in the park.
 Open 4 x 4 Safari Game Drives and Guided Walking Safaris will take you to breathtaking landscapes.

-Included on this safari outing is a fully catered lunch a south African barbeque.
+Included on this safari outing is a fully catered Picnic Lunch.